-Dr. Alderman, your Biological Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?
+Dr. Alderman, your Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?

 As a dentist in Lincoln, NE who has been practicing dentistry for years, I will share my thoughts on Mercury fillings through this blog.

 The Composition of Mercury Fillings explained by Your Dentist in Lincoln, NE

 As of today, by weight, dental amalgam fillings contain between 48 to 51% Mercury.
 Copper comes in a close second and is now leading the markets.
 Amalgam composition can be between 24 to 33% Copper.
 The higher the amount of Copper, the faster both Copper and Mercury are released from the fillings.
 A Gold crown anywhere in the mouth can also increase the rate of release of Mercury.

 Is it possible for Mercury to leak from Amalgam (Silver) Fillings?
 Your Dentist in Lincoln, NE explains…

 YES!
 It is undeniably true that amalgam fillings release Mercury vapor and byproducts.
 Scientists do agree that any Mercury absorbed in high enough amounts, will cause health issues.
 It is known that the release of Mercury vapors does occur from amalgam fillings.
 But the agreement is that the amount is far enough below what is accepted by the FDA (a daily intake of .4 micro-grams per kilogram of body weight).
 It is still somewhat unclear, however, as to how much Mercury would have to be absorbed to cause problems.

 Where does all the Mercury go?
 Find out from Your Dentist in Lincoln, NE

 What health problems are related to the exposure of toxins such as those in Mercury fillings?
 Your Dentist in Lincoln, NE explains…

 Diseases and Symptoms Related to Chronic, Long-Term Mercury Poisoning:

 Mercury is not a radioactive material but rather a poisonous metal that can affect anyone’s health in a very aggressive manner.
 There is also good evidence that Mercury can in some ways, contribute to Alzheimer’s and other neurodegenerative diseases.

 Mercury intoxication can greatly affect many areas of the body such as the nervous system in addition to causing the following:

 - Psychological complications: Insomnia, irritability, loss of memory, and ataxia.